Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

-Abjad's rhythm-tree parser parses a microlanguage resembling Ircam's RTM Lisp syntax, and generates a sequence of RhythmTree structures, which can be furthered manipulated by composers, before being converted into Abjad score
+Abjad's rhythm-tree parser parses a microlanguage resembling Ircam's RTM Lisp syntax, and generates a sequence of RhythmTree structures, which can be furthered manipulated by composers, before being converted into an Abjad score
 object:

 ::